Alcohol Use Disorder — Co-Occurring Conditions

 Cancer Risk

 Alcohol is classified as a Group 1 carcinogen by the International Agency for Research on Cancer.
-The evidence for alcohol-attributable cancer risk is among the most robust in oncology.
+The dose-response relationship between alcohol consumption and cancer risk is approximately linear, with no established safe lower threshold for most alcohol-associated cancers.
+Sites with the strongest evidence include:

 • Colorectal cancer